tencentyun/intlcloud-documents/product/计算/容器服务/控制台指南（旧版）/负载均衡/Ingress转发设置_intl.md

 Resolve your domain name to the VIP of the load balancer.
 For more information, please see Domain Name Resolution Help Documentation.
 <!--https://cloud.tencent.com/document/product/302/3446-->

-In the example below, www.qcloudccs.com is resolved to sample load balancer.
+In the example below, www .qcloudccs.com is resolved to sample load balancer.

 Set Ingress forwarding rules: